greenelab/deep-review/content/response-to-reviewers.md

 > Some existing biomedical informatics systems are not cited.
 For example, please provide a citation to NegBio.

-We went through the manuscript and identified methods that were mentioned but not cited.
+We went through the manuscript and identified methods and datasets that were mentioned but not cited.
-We added the reference to NegBio.
-We also added references for ImageNet and CIFAR, TCGA, and GATK.
+We added references to NegBio as well as ImageNet, CIFAR, TCGA, and GATK.

 ## Referee 2